After uploading videos to Cloudinary, they can be manipulated in many ways.

 - Play video-in-video, trim videos, or concatenate multiple videos

-- Set video and audio quality options such as bitrate, video codec, audio sampling frequency, audio codec
+- Set video and audio quality options such as bitrate, video codec, audio sampling frequency, or audio codec

 - Adjust the visual tone of your video with 3D LUTs